-CHRISTINA QUINTANA (CQ) is a queer writer with Cuban and Louisiana roots.
-There is "other" and "in-between" in all of us; CQ tells stories that mine the misconception of dissimilarity and proclaim, "You are not alone."
+C. QUINTANA, or CQ (pronouns: she/any) is a queer writer with Cuban and New Orleans roots.
+CQ tells stories that mine the misconception of dissimilarity and proclaim, "You are not alone."

-CQ's poetry, fiction, and lyric nonfiction is published or forthcoming in Santa Clara Review, Wildness Journal, OnCuba, Nimrod Journal, Foglifter, great weather for MEDIA, and beyond.
-She is the author of the poetry chapbook The Heart Wants (Finishing Line Press), and her poem "She-lium" was featured on Radiolab's "Elements" episode in collaboration with Emotive Fruition.
+CQ's poetry, fiction, and lyric nonfiction is published in Third Coast, Jacar Press, The Wildness Journal, Foglifter, great weather for MEDIA, and beyond.
+The author of the poetry chapbook The Heart Wants (Finishing Line Press), CQ's poem "She-lium" was featured on Radiolab's "Elements" episode in collaboration with Emotive Fruition, now Poetry Well.

 poetry & prose.

 THE POETRY SOCIETY OF NEW YORK | MILK PRESS | SPILT MILK (ONLINE)

 "The Three Little Pigs & the Big, Bad Buzzcut-Loving Agenda" (satire)

 "Genderfication (Part I: Collaboration)" (lyric essay)

 "Living is Contagious: Aimee Herman..." (interview)

 "What's in a Name?
 Why SCISSORING" (essay)